 In a mastermind group, the agenda belongs to the group and each person's participation and commitment is key.
 Your mastermind partners give you feedback, help you brainstorm new possibilities, and set up accountability structures that keep you focused and on track.
 You create a community of supportive colleagues who brainstorm together to move the members to new heights.

 You'll gain tremendous insights which improve your business and personal life.
 Your mastermind group is like having a objective board of directors, a success team, and a peer advisory group, all rolled into one.

 Whether you find an existing mastermind group to join, or start a group of your own, you'll love what this group process can help you accomplish.

-- Join me on April 10 for a free webinar about how to start a mastermind group of your own!
+- Watch the FREE webinar about how to start a mastermind group of your own!

 - Read my blog about creating and running a mastermind group.